nyoon8360/BoEBot/readme.txt

-Just a personal project to make a
+Just a personal project to make an economy discord bot for a friend's server.